Baylor vs. West Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Mountaineers covered the spread in their only game when underdogs by 2.5 points or more.

-- In games that West Virginia totals over 314.8 yards, the team is 2-2 against the spread and 2-2 overall.
+- When West Virginia totals more than 314.8 yards, the team is 2-2 against the spread and 2-2 overall.

-- This season the Mountaineers have turned the ball over nine times, while the Bears have forced 9 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.